Israeli–Palestinian peace process: Madrid (1991–93)

-Oslo (1993-2001)
+Oslo (1993–2001)

 While the slow moving Madrid talks were taking place, a series of secret meetings between Israeli and Palestinian negotiators were taking place in Oslo, Norway, which resulted in the 1993 Oslo Peace Accords between Palestinians and Israel, a plan discussing the necessary elements and conditions for a future Palestinian state "on the basis of Security Council Resolutions 242 and 338".
 The agreement, officially titled the Declaration of Principles on Interim Self-Government Arrangements (DOP), was signed on the White House lawn on 13 September 1993.
+The stipulations of the Oslo agreements were criticized as diverging from prevailing interpretations of how the conflict should be resolved; critics argued that the agreements failed to guarantee Palestinian self-determination or statehood and departed from one interpretation of UN Resolution 242, which holds that land cannot be acquired by war.
+Political analyst Noam Chomsky argued that the Oslo agreements allowed Israel "to do virtually what it likes".
+Other observers, however, viewed the accords as a breakthrough that created a framework for mutual recognition and negotiations.

 Various "transfers of power and responsibilities" in the Gaza Strip and West Bank from Israel to the Palestinians took place in the mid-1990s.
-The Palestinians achieved self-governance of major cities in the West Bank and the entire Gaza Strip.
-Israel maintained and continues to maintain a presence in the West Bank for security reasons.
-In 2013 Israel still had control of 61% of the West Bank, while the Palestinians had control of civic functions for most of the Palestinian population.
+Israeli foreign minister Shlomo Ben-Ami described the Oslo Accords as legitimizing "the transformation of the West Bank into what has been called a 'cartographic cheeseboard'".
+Indeed, Oslo legitimized the fragmentation of Palestinian population centers by Jewish-only settlements and bypass roads, Israeli checkpoints, and military installations.
+Core to the Oslo Accords was the creation of the Palestinian Authority and the security cooperation it would enter into with the Israeli military authorities.
+Ben-Ami, who participated in the Camp David 2000 talks, described this process: "One of the meanings of Oslo was that the PLO was eventually Israel’s collaborator in the task of stifling the Intifada and cutting short what was clearly an authentically democratic struggle for Palestinian independence."

 After the assassination of Yitzhak Rabin in 1995, the peace process eventually ground to a halt.
 The settlements' population almost doubled in the West Bank.
 Later suicide bombing attacks from Palestinian militant groups and the subsequent retaliatory actions from the Israeli military made conditions for peace negotiations untenable.